 The apex of the loop is a at point 5m from E (or B) on the quarter line.
 On the right rein, as the horse leaves the track at K you have to slowly and smoothly change the flexion and bend to the left, so that the horse is bent to the left as he passes E. Then as you head back to the track you once again slowly and smoothly return to the right flexion and bend and continue around the corner in the correct form.

 Although this is a relatively simple exercise do not be tempted to force the flexion and bend with your hands.
 Changing your seat bones, together with the position of your legs, and shoulders fluidly through the movement will allow your hands to keep and even contact on the reins and encourage the horse to continue to seek the bit.

-The most basic Serpentine, beginning at A or C, is the 2-loop or 2 half 20m circles in the small arena or 3-Loop Serpentine (Fig 5) in the large arena.
+The most basic Serpentine, beginning at A or C, is the 2-loop or 2 half 20m circles in the small arena (fig. 2).
 These only require a smooth change of flexion, bend and diagonal (if rising trot is ridden) over the centreline.
 However, when more loops are added the way of riding them changes also.
-In the small arena a three loop Serpentine is ridden as 3 half circles connected by straight lines.
+In the small arena a three loop Serpentine is ridden as 3 half circles connected by straight lines (fig 6.)

 If, every time you ride, you insist on the horse making the correct arena patterns, you will be well on the way to training your horse, without riding any movements, because in order to ride a straight line, a round circle, and a good corner, your horse has to be straight and on the aids.
 You will gain a head start on suppleness and durchlässigkeit (throughness) with this attention to accuracy.